Gand0lf/Gand0lf.github.io/README.md

 # Welcome

-This is the repository of my blog! *_config.yml* contains some additional details.
+This is the repository of my blog!
+You can visit the blog [here](https://gand0lf.github.io/).
+Enjoy.